 As a U.S. foreign student (on an F-1 or M-1 visa), your right to remain in the U.S. depends on your maintaining your student immigration status throughout your studies.

 When in doubt about whether something you are planning to do will be a violation of your visa or student status, talk to your DSO.
-It is especially important to talk issues over with the DSO before you take action, because once you have violated your status, the DSO must report the violation on the Student and Exchange Visitor Information System (SEVIS)
+It is especially important to talk issues over with the DSO before you take action, because once you have violated your status, the DSO must report the violation on the Student and Exchange Visitor Information System (SEVIS).

-USCIS does not expect you to drag yourself to school if you come down with a serious illness or become pregnant.
+USCIS does not expect you to drag yourself to school if you come down with a serious illness or injury that prevents you from attending class.
 If this happens, talk to your DSO so that he or she understands the situation and can authorize a reduced course load of study through SEVIS.
 As soon as you are fully recovered, you are expected to resume a full-time course load.

 Most foreign students do not have to worry about school vacations or exams breaking their status.
 For F-1 students, as long as your course of study extends into the next school term and your program does not require coursework during school vacations, scheduled school vacations (summer included) are not considered to break your full-time course of study or to violate your visa status.

 F-1 students whose school follows a quarter or a trimester calendar can shift their summer vacation to another season, so long as they study for a whole academic year first.
 Exam periods (when the school gives you a short period of time away from classes to study for exams) are similarly not considered to break your F-1 status.